 Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

-- Bind your container app to Eureka Server for Spring Java component
+- Bind your container app to the Eureka Server for Spring Java component.

 Important

 This tutorial uses services that can affect your Azure bill.
-If you decide to follow along step-by-step, make sure you delete the resources featured in this article to avoid unexpected billing.
+If you decide to follow along, make sure that you delete the resources featured in this article to avoid unexpected billing.

 Prerequisites